hammer-io/tyr/CONTRIBUTING.md

 }
 ```

 The `info` level is used by default.
-To increase the level (say, for debugging or if we
+To increase the level for debugging, you can
-add a `--verbose` flag to the CLI), you can set the level by adding the following line.
+set the level by adding the following line.

 ```javascript
 winston.level = 'debug';